zaida04/yoki/README.md

 Yoki **requires Node.js >=12** due to the dependency on discord.js.
 Yoki **advises you use PNPM** due to it's monorepo setup.
 You can use npm, but it will be much more of a hassle.

+**You must enable the SERVER MEMBERS intent in https://discord.com/developers/applications**

 ### Installation

 1. Normal
 - `git clone https://github.com/zaida04/Yoki.git`
 - `cd yoki`